sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 - **Android TV, Fire TV, Google TV:** Use the **TV** APK.
 - **Samsung Tizen (via TizenBrew):** Use the Tizen-specific installation process — see the [Tizen Installation Guide](tizen-installation.md).

-Download the correct version from the [official releases page](official-links.md).
+Download the correct version from the [Official Links](official-links.md) page, which includes links to the GitHub release pages for each build (Mobile, TV, and WebOS).

 **Cause 2 — Insufficient storage space**